guacke/doci/README.md

     > cmake ..
     > make

+On the UGent HPC, use the cluster_compilation.sh script (no qsub required).
+Make sure to import the Intel modules before running the doci executable.

+    > module load CMake/3.7.1-intel-2016b

 To build with intermediate printing of energies of the davidson solver, do:

     > cmake -DDAVIDIT=ON ..